 • Do them as you go – don’t put the dome together and then come back and add the nuts and bolts.

 • Unless you’ve got a good reason to do otherwise, put the bolt in from the top side and screw on the nut on the bottom side.
 This way your cover won’t tear when you spread it over the dome.

 • Use a rubber mallet to pound the strut all the way into the hub.

-• Take an electric drill (cordless is best) and use the hub holes as guides to drill through the fully inserted strut.
+• Take an electric drill (cordless recommended) and use the hub holes as guides to drill through the fully inserted strut.

 • Drilling twice for each hole (once on each side of the hub) will make sure you don’t come out the other side in the wrong place.

-• After inserting the bolt, tighten the nut with a nut driver (again, I think cordless electric is the best way to go).
+• After inserting the bolt, tighten the nut with a nut driver (we suggest a cordless).

 • If you have a team of helpers, give everyone just one job, and it will go better that way; ie. one person uses the mallet to pound in the strut, one person drills, one person does the nuts & bolts.